Working, Teaching, & Research

 Meetings should be conducted virtually whenever possible.
 You are encouraged to use Teams, Zoom, WebEx or other available technology to conduct business.

-Carefully evaluate your need to travel at this time.
+Carefully evaluate your need to travel.
 If possible, attend events or conferences virtually.
 Before planning any necessary business travel, carefully review the university’s current travel policies.
 As a reminder, all foreign travel must be approved by the International Oversight Committee (IOC).

 Researchers are encouraged to follow public health best practices to maintain health and safety including daily health checks and disinfecting practices.
 Researchers and their teams should adhere to all lab safety protocols.
 The UTSA Knowledge Enterprise office is always a resource for the campus research community.